KPWW FIGHTS AGAINST SEXUAL HARASSMENT

 No worker deserves to be offended or discriminated against in the workplace.
 Unfortunately, many — especially women — experience a hostile work environment with sexual innuendo, outright sexual advances, and discrimination in advancement.
 That’s not fair.
 And it’s illegal.

-Kator, Parks, Weiser & Harris, PLLC, has extensive experience in defending against workplace offenses and litigating complaints of sexual harassment in the workplace, including federal sexual harassment.
+Kator, Parks, Weiser & Wright, PLLC, has extensive experience in defending against workplace offenses and litigating complaints of sexual harassment in the workplace, including federal sexual harassment.
 We’ve helped workers throughout the U.S. and the world get relief and compensation.
 If you are a victim of harassment, contact us today for a free consultation.
 We’d like to help.

 FREQUENTLY ASKED QUESTIONS